 While we understand that Google wants to make Chrome OS a minimal and user-friendly operating system, some users want to know the technical details about their machine.
 For that, you can install the Cog extension on your Chromebook.
 It shows all sorts of details including CPU cores, temperature, RAM, processes, internal storage and more.
 Cog also showcases a real-time graph of the current state of your Chromebook.
 So, if you want to get nerdy about your Chromebook, install the Cog extension.

-Best Linux Apps for Chrome OS
+Best Linux Apps for Chromebooks

 GIMP is one of the best graphics editors available on various platforms ranging from Windows, Linux, and macOS.
-And now with the Linux support, you can install and run GIMP on Chrome OS as well.
+And now with Linux support, you can install and run GIMP on Chrome OS as well.
 In our testing, it installed perfectly fine and ran without any hiccups.
 However, there was quite a bit of lag while dealing with heavy images.
-As I said above, the apps are running in a container and on top, there is no support for hardware acceleration yet so the performance takes a hit.
+As I said above, the apps are running in a container, and on top, there is no support for hardware acceleration yet so the performance takes a hit.

 How to install GIMP: Open Terminal and execute the below command.